wrapperband/TrackMeNot-0.9.1/README.md

 ### Running a customised version of TrackMeNot

+Javascript is an open text code, run by the browser at the time.
+Mozila insist that any code run as an extension must be signed to avoid tampering.
+By using the Developer version of Firefox it is possible to run unsigned applications, or include new modifications.

 Back-up your settings folder, under .mozilla in GNU/Linux.
 Or run the developer edition of Firefox in a Virtual environment, VM or jail.